The Research Behind Moxie

 - Biggest areas of change: communication, social engagement, emotion regulation

+“Some” improvement refers to a change of 1-4 points in social or behavioral skills from the baseline pre-arrival assessment to the final post-assessment score.
+“Significant” improvement refers to a change of 5 points or greater in social or behavioral skills using the same metrics.
 Anecdotally, many parents reported behavioral changes in their child since they first started engaging with Moxie.
-Changes included feeling happier and less lonely, being better able to cope with their emotions and calm themselves down when upset, increased politeness and helpfulness, expressing thoughts and feelings more clearly, and greater interest in the thoughts and feelings of others.
+Changes included reports that children seemed to feel happier and less lonely, were better able to cope with their emotions and calm themselves down when upset, were more polite and helpful, expressed their thoughts and feelings more clearly, and exhibited greater interest in the thoughts and feelings of others.

-We will be expanding our research beyond these preliminary studies to further explore how robots like Moxie can help children (in a range of abilities) improve social and emotional skills.
+We will be expanding our research beyond these preliminary findings to further explore how robots like Moxie might help children in a range of abilities.
+Moxie is not a medical device, but is intended to help promote general social, emotional, and cognitive development through play-based learning.
 The preliminary studies involved small sample sizes and may not be indicative of actual results.
 The results of a child’s interaction with Moxie may vary.
-Individual participants may or may not directly benefit from interacting with Moxie and may not experience any observable behavioral changes.
+Individual children may or may not directly benefit from interacting with Moxie and may not demonstrate any observable behavioral changes after using Moxie.
 Families were not compensated for their participation in our preliminary studies.
-For further details on our initial preliminary study, you can view our white paper which has been published here.
+For further details on our initial preliminary study, you can view our 2020 white paper which is available here.

 Lee, K. M., Jung, Y., Kim, J., & Kim, S. R. (2006).
 Are physically embodied social agents better than disembodied social agents?: The effects of physical embodiment, tactile interaction, and people's loneliness in human–robot interaction.
 International Journal of Human-Computer Studies, 64(10), 962-973.